 But, this is taken from a book called “Obvious Adams”… and sometimes we get too caught up putting up ads that we don’t focus on the next most important thing, and that’s to SELL the house.

 Sounds like common sense doesn’t it?
 But the goal of these ads is to get qualified buyers to SEE the house.
 Seeing the house is the first step to selling it.
-So, do everything in your power to get buyers to see the house and to get them to pull the trigger on buying it (I don’t mean arm wrestling them for it, but you have to push them past their procrastination.)
+So, do everything in your power to get buyers to see the home and to get them to pull the trigger on buying it (I don’t mean twist their arm for it, but you have to push them past their procrastination.)

 - Do open houses (and advertise the open house)